alexandru/typelevel-library.g8/README.md

 This is a [Giter8][g8] template for creating libraries ready to be published.

 **NOTE:**
-This project is a fork of https://github.com/alexandru/typelevel-library.g8, with minimal changes (mostly dependencies) for now.
+This project is a fork of <https://github.com/alexandru/typelevel-library.g8>, with some minor changes and improvements.

 ## Usage